numpy/numpy/doc/neps/missing-data.rst

 missing values.
 If a division by zero occurs in an array with default missing value support, an unmasked Inf or NaN will be produced.
 To mask those values, a further 'a[np.logical_not(a.isfinite(a)] = np.NA' can achieve that.
-For the NA bit pattern approach, the parameterized dtype('NA[f8,InfNan]') described in a later section can be used to get these semantics without the extra manipulation.
+For the bitpattern approach, the parameterized dtype('NA[f8,InfNan]') described in a later section can be used to get these semantics without the extra manipulation.